LesFerch/RightClickTools/doc/v2/README.md

 - If the current user is an "Administrator", running a tool as Administrator elevates the current user and therefore runs within the current user's profile.
 - If the current user is a "Standard" user, running a tool as Administrator will prompt for a login and therefore run in the profile of the newly logged in administrator user.
 - TrustedInstaller is useful for accessing and making changes in protected folders, such as **WindowsApps**.
 Use with care.
 - TrustedInstaller is not a user.
 It's a service that runs via the SYSTEM account.
-Therefore a **WhoAmI** command will display **nt authority\system**.
+Therefore a **whoami** command will display **nt authority\system**.
 - When opening a folder with a long path (> 260 characters) a Cmd or PowerShell prompt will be in the short (8.3) format.
 This lets you know that you're in a long path and prevents the prompt from taking too much screen space.
 - When PowerShell is opened in a long path, running an executable, such as **whoami** will result in an error (or no output with PowerShell Core).
 This is a PowerShell problem.
 It has nothing to do with Right-click Tools and there is no known fix or workaround.
 - See the **Configuration** section later in this document for configuration details.